ADA-GP: Accelerating DNN Training By Adaptive Gradient Prediction

-To address this issue, we introduce a {\em novel} tensor reorganization technique.
-First, we calculate the average along dim=0 of the \synmodel\ model's input to account for the effects of all samples in a batch, resulting in an input tensor with shape=(256, 28, 28).
-Recognizing that each layer's filters have unique impacts on output gradients, we can consider 256 as the batch size for the input.
-In our example, we have 256 filters with a size of $128\times3\times3$, generating an output with a channel size of 256 where each filter is individually convoluted with inputs to create a single output.
-With this explanation, the reshaped input to our \synmodel\ model becomes (new\_batch\_size=256, 1, 28, 28), and the output shape should be (new\_batch\_size=256,$128\times3\times3$), which is relatively small for deep learning models.
-To generalize the \synmodel\ model for all layers in a large deep learning model, we utilize several pooling layers and a small Conv2d layer based on the input size, followed by a single fully connected layer responsible for predicting gradients.
-It is also essential to note that the fully connected layer size depends on the largest layer.
-Therefore, for smaller layers, we mask and skip output operations based on the required output size.
-Figure~\ref{gradient-reorganization} shows the overall tensor reorganization step of \scheme\ for layer 4 of the VGG13 model.
+Figure~\ref{gradient-reorganization} shows how tensor reorganization works for a convolution layer Conv2d(in\_ch, out\_ch, kernel\_size=(k,k)).
+In this figure, the output activation size is (batch\_size, out\_ch, W, H), where W and H indicate width and height.
+This is also the input size to the \synmodel\ model.
+First, we calculate the average across the batch to account for the effects of all samples in a batch, resulting in a tensor with size=(out\_ch, W, H).
+Considering that each layer's filters have unique impacts on the output gradients, we can treat out\_ch as the batch size for the \synmodel\ model's input.
+In our example, we have out\_ch filters with a size of $in\_ch\times k\times k$, generating an output with a channel size of out\_ch, where each filter is individually convoluted with inputs to create a single output.
+The reshaped tensor (input) for \synmodel\ model becomes (new\_batch\_size=out\_ch, 1, W, H), and the predictor output size becomes (new\_batch\_size=out\_ch,$in\_ch\times k\times k$).
+To generalize the \synmodel\ model for all layers in a large DNN model, we utilize several pooling layers and a small Conv2d layer based on the input size, followed by a single fully connected layer responsible for predicting gradients.
+Note that the fully connected layer size depends on the largest layer of the DNN model.
+Therefore, for smaller layers, we simply mask and skip output operations based on the required size.